-A certified thanatologist and Licensed Professional Counselor with more than 10 years of experience, the Centegra oncology chaplain provides assistance to patients and their support systems throughout the cancer experience.
-Our oncology chaplain uses spiritual, therapeutic, and expressive arts to promote holistic wellness in cancer management.
+As a licensed professional counselor with more than 10 years of experience, the Centegra oncology chaplain provides assistance to patients and their support systems throughout the cancer experience.
+The oncology chaplain uses spiritual, therapeutic and expressive arts to promote holistic wellness in cancer management.
 Support is available for:

 - Individual and family counseling

 Provided by the American Cancer Society, this free program at the Centegra Sage Cancer Center in McHenry is for women in active cancer treatment.
 Volunteer cosmetologists teach women techniques to help them combat the appearance-related side effects of cancer treatment, such as skin changes and hair loss, using cosmetic and skin care products.
 By appointment only.
 To register, call 815-344-8000.